 David is a Partner on the Accident and Personal Injury team who helps injured victims of car accidents, slip and falls and disability claims.
 He understands the unwanted stress and difficulties that come with injury claims and makes it a priority to listen to his clients’ concerns.

-Raised in Truro, Nova Scotia, David grew up watching his father welcome clients to their family home where he practiced law.
-Dave learned the dedication it takes to being a great lawyer -- a mix of hard work, unwavering integrity and sincere client relationships.
+Raised in Truro, Nova Scotia, David grew up watching his father practice law and welcome clients into their family home.
+It was at this early age that he learned the dedication it takes to being a great lawyer -- a mix of hard work, unwavering integrity and sincere client relationships.

 When taking a vacation to warmer climates, the last thing we think about is the possibility of getting injured.
 You may not realize however, that the laws in other countries dealing with regulating excursions and activities are very different or completely non existent.Read full article

 The Supreme Court of Canada has finally put to rest an argument continually raised by insurers to reduce their exposure; CPP Disability benefits must be deducted when calculating an insured's entitlement under an SEF 44 underinsured motorist coverage policy.Read full article

 Leaving snow on your vehicle after a snowfall is not only a hazard to you, but a hazard to all other drivers on the roads.
 Failure to do so may also result in tickets and fines of up to $400 depending on the offense.
 It is important to remember to always clear your vehicle from any obstruction.Read full article